-The Nigerian government has several import substitution policies which aim to increase local production over imports through subsidies, tariffs, quotas, and other barriers to trade.
-Among these measures is a GON directive which stipulates that preference be granted to domestic manufacturers, contractors, and service providers in all government procurements.
+The Nigerian government has several import substitution policies which aim to increase local production through subsidies, tariffs, quotas, and other barriers to trade.
+Among these measures is a directive which stipulates that preference be granted to domestic manufacturers, contractors, and service providers in all government procurements.
 This directive, issued via an Executive Order in May 2017, also states that at least 40% of expenditure for the procurement of the following items shall be on locally manufactured goods:

-- Uniforms and Footwear
+- Uniforms and footwear

-- Food and Beverages
+- Food and beverages

-- Furniture and Fittings
+- Furniture and fittings

-- Motor Vehicles
+- Motor vehicles

-- Construction Materials
+- Construction materials

-- Information Technology
+- Information technology

 Nigerian port practices continue to present major obstacles to trade.
 Importers report erratic application of customs regulations, lengthy clearance procedures, high berthing and unloading costs, and corruption.
-Due to lack of space at Lagos ports, ships reportedly queue for days, and in some cases weeks and months, before being able to berth and unload.
+Due to lack of space at Lagos ports, ships queue for days, and in some cases weeks or months, before being able to berth and unload.
 Due to delays caused by congestion and the poor condition of the port access roads, operations at Nigerian ports are among the most expensive in the world.
 However, there have been reported slow but steady improvements in the goods transit process.
 The Nigerian Port Authority (NPA), through public-private partnership arrangements, has undertaken rehabilitation of port terminals in Lagos and Port Harcourt, deepened water channels, upgraded common user facilities, and removed wrecks from water channels.